 - Ahavat Yisrael – Love of Israel.
 By deepening our understanding of Israel’s people, land and history, we foster a passion for Israel as our Jewish homeland.

 - Tikkun Middot – Jewish Values and Moral Compass.
 By applying Jewish values and striving to be good and ethical people, we make our world a more friendly and kind place.

 - K’lal Yisrael – Jewish Peoplehood/Jewish Culture.
 By participating in Jewish life and embracing the diversity of our Jewish communities, we create a feeling of commitment and belonging to the greater Jewish people.

 As a result, our entire community gains a deep connection and enthusiasm for Judaism that extends far beyond summers at camp.

 Throughout the week at camp, we focus on Jewish values such as respect, friendship, community, caring for the environment, peace, and repairing the world.
 Each week, bunks participate in a Middot (Jewish values) activity.
 These programs are presented in a fun, engaging way, where campers can make a connection to Jewish values that are present in their lives.
 Each age group focuses on a different topic:

-- Freshmore Division (grades 2-5) learns about Jewish values through children’s literature
+- Freshmore Division (grades 2-5) learns about Jewish values through self exploration and discovery

-- Junior Division (grades 6-8) learns about Jewish values through connecting to biblical and modern-day Jewish heroes
+- Junior Division (grades 6-8) learns about Jewish values through a moral compass by striving to be good and ethical people

-- Senior Division (grades 9-10) explores Jewish values while focusing on Israel
+- Senior Division (grades 9-10) explores Jewish values by deepening our understanding of Israel

 Shabbat at Camp